localvoid/ivi/packages/ivi/README.md

 The size of the precompiled example above is just 2.7KB.
 It includes entire runtime for declarative UI rendering.
-Precompiled templates are [optimized](#template-optimizations) for code size and cold-start performance.
-In SSR+Hydration mode, templates doesn't produce any additional code.
+Precompiled templates are [optimized](#template-optimizations) for code size and cold-start performance and doesn't generate any additional code for hydration.

 - [Examples from the https://react.dev/learn rewritten with ivi API](https://github.com/localvoid/ivi/blob/master/docs/misc/migrating-from-react.md)
 - [TodoMVC (HTML templates)](https://github.com/localvoid/ivi-examples/tree/master/apps/todomvc-htm)